Bilal Bari: Club career

-On 2 September 2019 he signed with the Bulgarian elite FC Montana.
-After playing just half season with the Northwest Bulgarian team he was signed by one of the country's grand teams - Levski Sofia.
+On 2 September 2019, he signed with the Bulgarian elite FC Montana.
+After playing just half season with the Northwest Bulgarian team he was signed by one of the country's major teams - Levski Sofia.
 He made his league debut for the Blues on 21 February 2021 against Etar.
-By the end of the season he appeared in eight more games, but he wasn't able to net a single goal.
+By the end of the season he appeared in eight more games, but he was not able to net a single goal.
 He scored his first goal for Levski on 16 October the same year against Lokomotiv Sofia, netting the second goal in a 2-1 away win.
 By the end of the half season he played eight more league games (playing the full match each time) and scored four more goals, some of them crucial.
-Furthermore he is the outfield player who played most minutes for the first half season for Levski, starting each game and being substituted in only two.
-He also scored a hat-trick at the 2021–22 Bulgarian Cup round of 16 game against Septemvri Simitli.
+Furthermore, he was the outfield player who played the most minutes during the first half season for Levski, starting each game and being substituted in only two of them.
+He also scored a hat-trick in the 2021–22 Bulgarian Cup round of 16 game against Septemvri Simitli.